Islamic Fun: Gameplay

+Islamic Fun is a collection of six mini-games, all of which involve answering a series of multiple choice questions on a range of Islamic themes.
+Three levels of questions are available, for children of 5–7 years, 8–10 years, and 11 years and older.
+The mini-games have different themes and stories that progress via correct answers.
+"The Resistance" depicts the player as a militant in South Lebanon, where answers provide them rocks to throw at retreating Israeli tanks answers.
+"Building Blocks" involves the construction of a mosque from blocks gained from right answers.
+The other four mini-games involve helping an animal achieve a certain goal.
+"Tree Hop" depicts a cat trying to retrieve his ball, "Meow Tiles" has a cat uncovering image, and "Fishing Bear" involves a bear fishing to feed five guests.
+The game's sole two-player mini-game, "Two Bunny Race", involves two bunny-rabbits attempting to make the finish line first.

 Development

-Design

 The subgenre of religious educational video game usually consists of simple games targeted to a young audience, with uncomplicated plots and goals, and with the main purpose of teaching players about the main principles of that particular faith.
 While the purpose of such games are religious education, some of the context and ideology behind them, which view certain political events through the value-laden prism of a specific group, may prove to be problematic to other faiths.
 In creating the game, Innovative Minds was unconcerned with this and instead focused their efforts on designing an educational game with colourful animation and sound effects that would teach players about Islamic [Surah] and ahādīth.
 Innovative Minds' stated educational goal for the game is to "offer Muslim-inspired children's video games and other resources online in order to strengthen users' knowledge about Islam", including to encourage a better understanding of Islam in the West.
 In the case of "The Resistance", the game's authors argue that it was "designed to respond to Zionist expansion and aggression".